hapax/hapax.github.io/assets/teaching.md

 Every day, for a couple of hours, you and your classmates would trudge through a featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.
-If the class complained that the walk was boring or pointless, the teacher would reply that walking was an important life skill.
+If the class complained that the walk was boring or pointless or too long, the teacher would reply that walking was an important life skill.
 Heck, if you can't walk, how do you expect to get a job!